Mohamedkabba444/Mohamedkabba444/README.md

 **`Digital Craftsman (Developer)`**

-Here's a professional summary you can use for your GitHub profile:

----

 👋 Hi, I'm Mohamed a passionate Software Engineering student and a professional Web and Mobile App Developer.

 With a solid foundation in software development, I specialize in building efficient, scalable, and user-friendly applications across both web and mobile platforms.
 I have hands-on experience in modern web technologies like JavaScript, React, Node.js, and frameworks like Angular, as well as mobile development with React Native and Swift.